bao-project/bao-docs/source/development/misra.rst

   manager<misra_manager>`.

 * **Implementation or compliance of standards**.
-If it would preclude the developer from implementing, using, or following a standard or externally defined API.
+If it would preclude the :term:`developer` from implementing, using, or following a standard or externally defined API.

 .. _deviation_procedure:

 Deviation Procedure
 *******************

-A developer should take the following steps when introducing a new MISRA
+A :term:`developer` should take the following steps when introducing a new :term:`MISRA` deviation:
-deviation:

     1. Check if the deviation falls under the scope of any of the existing :ref:`deviation permits<deviation_records>`;